Co-rumination

 The theory of co-rumination refers to extensively discussing and revisiting problems, speculating about problems, and focusing on negative feelings with peers.
 Although it is similar to self-disclosure in that it involves revealing and discussing a problem, it is more focused on the problems themselves and thus can be maladaptive.
 While self-disclosure is seen in this theory as a positive aspect found in close friendships, some types of self-disclosure can also be maladaptive.
 Co-rumination is a type of behavior that is positively correlated with both rumination and self-disclosure and has been linked to a history of anxiety because co-ruminating may exacerbate worries about whether problems will be resolved, about negative consequences of problems, and depressive diagnoses due to the consistent negative focus on troubling topics, instead of problem-solving.
-However, co-rumination has been found in one study to be also closely associated with high-quality friendships and closeness.
+However, co-rumination has been found in to be also closely associated with high-quality friendships and closeness.
+Recent work offers a re-conceptualization of co-rumination that expands beyond adolescence and considers important contextual and societal forces that impact the outcomes of co-rumination, particularly moving away from always framing it as "maladaptive."